Sustainability and Impact

 Economic Value

-At IDVRM, we aim to become financially sustainable to be able to create new job opportunities for our volunteers and re-invest our surplus in organisational development and impact maximisation.
+Our aim is to become financially sustainable to be able to create new job opportunities for our volunteers and re-invest our surplus in organisational development and impact maximisation.
+We maintain financial transparency by producing accurate annual reports and managing funds according to ‘value for money’, and demand the same standards from our partners, clients and collaborators.

 Recognising the colonial or extractivist origins of some philanthropic and corporate wealth, we have put in place a thorough Due Diligence policy to evaluate the financial and operational standards of funders, donors, partners and clients, and we commit to working with those that share our values.